Call of the Queen

 LIke Garcia, George too was on a plane now returning to Pandolf for the start of his junior year in high school.
 During his weeklong visit to Chicago, he had missed his friends.
 His crush on Carrie Mather continued unabated.

 Taking him out for walks and lunches, AnnaMaria reminded him often to “disconnect” from his phone.

 Dropping him off at O’Hare, she said, “Have a great visit with your dad.
 Text me when you land.
 It’s so nice when you visit, and we speak Spanish.”

 “You could have married one of us.
 A LatinX.”

-He said to her, “Why are so indifferent to the ‘double-trouble boil and bubble’ — quoting jumbled Shakespeare in English — here in Chicago, its people on all bands of the human spectrum by race, religion, sexuality, class … you should care more about the social injustices we are mired in.”
+He asked, “Why don’t you care about the ‘double-trouble boil and bubble’ — breaking into jumbled Shakespeare in English — here in Chicago, it’s people on all bands of the spectrum, race, religion, sexuality, class … you should care more about the social injustice we’re mired in.”